Code-Institute-Submissions/simon-memory-game/ReadMe.md

 ##### Small Screen Landscape Display Mode Limitation

-- My Simon game is designed to be played in **Portrait** mode on small screen devices; to notify users of this I have implemented some javascript which detects if the viewport is in *Landscape* mode and the viewport height is less than 550px then it will display a message to let users know to switch to *Landscape* mode.
+- My Simon game is designed to be played in **Portrait** mode on small screen devices and does not run well in Lanscape mode on small screens.
+    - I have implemented some javascript which detects if the viewport is in *Landscape* mode and the viewport height is less than 550px, and if it is then it will display a message to let users know to switch to *Portrait* mode.
         - The only limitation of this is that the check is only made on reloading the page, so if the user loads the page in Portrait mode and then switches to Landscape mode, then it will not display anything.

 ## Deployment